chen-yuxuan/gans/README.md

-# Collection of Generative Adversarial Networks
+# A Collection of Generative Adversarial Networks

 ## 🚀 Installation
 ```